AtmosphericIgnition/gixy/docs/en/plugins/weak_ssl_tls.md

 ## Overview

 The `weak_ssl_tls` plugin detects insecure SSL/TLS configurations that may compromise the security of encrypted connections.
-This includes outdated protocols, weak cipher suites, and missing security headers.
+This includes outdated protocols, weak cipher suites, and client-driven cipher selection.

 ## What it detects